 Research Methodology

 The concept of designed architecture is examined in the context of research methodology.
 The term "research methodology" refers to the process through which authors outline the specifics of how they plan to conduct their studies, and the name "research methodology" itself refers to this process.
 It's a way of approaching a study problem that is reasonable and systematic.
 It is common practice for authors to provide a brief explanation of their technique to guarantee that their research produces accurate and trustworthy results and achieves the stated goals and objectives.
 The process considers, not just the data itself but also its origins, potential uses, and methods of acquisition.
-After it, ensembling models are used to ensemble the methodology and then a recommendation system is modeled for better consumer decisions.
+After it, ensembling models are used to ensemble the methodology, and then a recommendation system is modeled for better consumer decisions.

 Technique Used